 Eel River Valley Groundwater

-Humboldt County submitted an “Alternative” claiming the lower Eel River groundwater basin has operated within sustainable yield for the past 10 years.
-Given the low flows and other issues like salt water intrusion in the lower Eel valley, we do not agree that the basin has operated within sustainable yield.
+Humboldt County submitted an “Alternative”.
+They claim that the lower Eel River groundwater basin has operated within sustainable yield for the past 10 years.
+Given the low flows and other issues like salt water intrusion in the lower Eel valley, we do not agree.

 BLM’s NW California Resource Management Plan

 The Bureau of Land Management is updating their Northwest California Integrated Resource Management Plan, the purpose of which is to make land use decisions to guide the management of BLM lands within the planning area.
 The plan needs to needs to address current planning issues and resource conditions.
 Managers should use up to date information and incorporate present-day policies and direction.

 In our comments we encourage protecting wild lands from human impacts; restoring native species, functional wildlife habitat, and ecological processes; and connecting the public to the landscape with sustainable recreation opportunities.